 3. Create a portfolio of your work, showcasing your unique visual style and demonstrating your ability to tell a story through images.
 This is an essential tool for attracting potential employers and collaborators.

-4. Network with other professionals in the industry, attending film festivals, workshops, industry events, and organizations like the Australian Cinematographers Society (ACS) to make connections and stay informed about the latest trends and opportunities.
+4. Network with other professionals in the industry, attending film festivals, workshops, industry events, and organizations like The Australian Cinematographers Society (ACS) to make connections and stay informed about the latest trends and opportunities.

 5. Stay up-to-date with advancements in technology and filmmaking techniques, continually refining your skills and adapting to the evolving landscape of the industry.